webmasterraj/FogOrNot/README.md

 ##GaSiProMo

 I'm using this project for [GaSiProMo](https://codelympics.io/projects/3).
 My goal for the month is to build a machine learning algorithm that does a better job forecasting fog than my current version.
+I'll be keeping a log of my progress through the month here.

 If you have feedback, please share on my GaSiProMo Reddit [thread](https://www.reddit.com/r/codelympics/comments/3r0nvz/gasipromo_fog_or_not_project/)!